 Professional recognition of foreign qualifications

-When is the recognition of foreign professional qualifications necessary?
+Purpose for the recognition of foreign professional qualifications

 If profession is regulated in Latvia, and you have been educated and have rights to practice profession fully and independently in your home country and you want to practice it in Latvia.